Lit3r4lly/DiscordOverlayHookingResearch/README.md

 ## What is Pattern Scanning

-Pattern Scanning is a technique which made for extracting offsets from modules contents and more specifically.
+Pattern Scanning is a technique which made for extracting addresses from modules contents.
-We are implementing this technique by looking for the surrounding instructions code (bytes) and by that getting the function address.
+We are implementing this technique by looking for the surrounding instructions code (bytes) and by that getting the functions addresses.

 **For pattern scanning we need two main elements:**
 `Pattern` - a pattern is a number of instructions that are represented by a byte sequence and includes a specific r/m64 instruction that contains the offset as mentioned above.